Neoma set the last neatly-tied bundle of fresh herbs in her deep narrow basket, and reached for the basket’s lid, lying on the ground next to her.

-Kieran thumped the ground with his tail and nuzzled her lovingly, thinking this to be a sensible idea.
+Kieran thumped the ground with his tail and nuzzled her lovingly.

 “However, the original tribe has grown to such a size that they’ve created multiple castes.
 The lowest caste are referred to as dogs, which are often of mixed blood or have managed to get themselves demoted from one of the others.
 Grey wolves are considered the spirit of the warrior caste, red wolves are the spirit of the farmers and craftspeople, and amarogs are considered to be the spirit of the wealthy, educated, and powerful.”